 Nowadays, it seems that knits are the fabric mainstay of our lives.
-Fashionistas and seamsters have embraced the comfort, ease, and wearability that knits afford.
-But for the beginning (and even not-so-beginning) seamster, there are some techniques that make sewing with knits easier and more enjoyable.
+Fashionistas and sewing enthusiasts have embraced the comfort, ease, and wearability that knits afford.
+But for the beginning—and even experienced—sewer, there are some techniques that make sewing with knits easier and more enjoyable.
 Here are a few to get you started.

-Do not pull the fabric as it goes through the feed dogs: you may risk breaking your needle and damaging your machine if you do.
+Do not pull the fabric as it goes through the feed dogs: You risk breaking the needle and damaging your machine if you do.

-If you have a zigzag machine, set your stitch length to the narrowest zigzag setting (.5mm on many machines), and your stitch length to between 2.5mm and 3mm.
-If you have a very thick knit, you may need a longer stitch length.
-You do not need to stretch the fabric as you sew.
-The slight zigzag will give you the stretch needed.
+If you have a zigzag machine, set the stitch length to the narrowest zigzag setting (0.5 mm on many machines), and the stitch length to between 2.5 mm and 3.0 mm.
+For a thick knit, you may need a longer stitch length.
+There is no need to stretch the fabric as you sew.
+The slight zigzag provides the stretch needed.

-Seam finishes – Knit fabrics, especially jerseys, don’t generally ravel, so you can get away without finishing the seams in many cases.
-If you are fortunate enough to have a serger or overlock machine, you can use that to stitch and finish your seams in one fell swoop.
-You can also use your serger to finish the raw edges of hems before sewing them in place.
+Knit fabrics, especially jerseys, don’t generally ravel, so you can get away without finishing the seams in many cases.
+If you are fortunate enough to have a serger or overlock machine, use that to stitch and finish seams in one fell swoop.
+You can also use a serger to finish the raw edges of hems before sewing them in place.
 I like to do this when working with sweater knits, terrycloth, or any knit that might have a tendency to “shed” slightly at the edges.

-About face – Many patterns for knits call for using a facing for necklines and other exposed edges.
-With many knits, especially very stretchy jerseys, you can often skip the facing entirely.
+Many patterns for knits call for using a facing for necklines and other exposed edges.
+With many knits, especially stretchy jerseys, you can often skip the facing entirely.
 Simply fold under the seam allowance and stitch in place.
-I have been able to eliminate the facings on most necklines this way.
-If you have a very curved edge (like an armhole), you should test on a scrap of fabric cut to about the same curvature to see how you like the results.
+I have eliminated the facings on most necklines this way.
+For a curved edge (like an armhole), test on a scrap of fabric cut to about the same curvature to see how you like the results.

-Hemming – If you examine knit ready-to-wear, you’ll notice that most hems are sewn with a double row of stitches on the outside.
+Examine ready-to-wear knit garments and you’ll notice most hems are sewn with a double row of stitches on the outside.
 Manufacturers use a specialized machine, called a coverstitch, to achieve this finish.
 If you don’t have a coverstitch, you can still achieve this look.
 Most zigzag sewing machines can accommodate a double needle.
 This needle sews a perfectly spaced double row of stitches on the needle side of the fabric, with a zigzag on the bottom.

-This stitch has more stretch than a regular straight stitch, and is perfect for giving you a professional-looking finish.
-Before stitching your garment, make a test on a scrap of fabric.
-Double needles may require some adjustments to your needle and bobbin tension to achieve a smooth, flat hem.
-Mark your hem on the right side of your garment.
+This stitch has more stretch than a regular straight stitch, and is perfect for giving a professional-looking finish.
+Before stitching a garment, make a test on a scrap of fabric.
+Double needles may require adjustments to the needle and bobbin tension to achieve a smooth, flat hem.
+Mark the hem on the right side of your garment.
 I like to use tailor’s chalk that can easily brush or wash away.
-Then sew along this marking so your double row of stitches is on the right side.
+Then sew along this marking so the double row of stitches is on the right side.

 I hope these hints will help you get started with sewing knits.
-With a little practice, I think you will find sewing with knits addicting!
+With a little practice, you will find sewing with knits addicting.

 Holding the fabric very taut as you stitch can save restitching later.